owlbarn/tutorial/book/case-recommender/README.md

 ```

 Based on the document id of the points in the subspace, `filter_projected_space` function filters the projected space.
-The purpose of this function is to update the projected value using specified level so the recursion can continue.
+The purpose of this function is to update the projected value using a  specified level so the recursion can continue.
 Both the space and the returned result are of the same format: `(doc_id, projected value)`.